lapwat/secure-open/README.md

 Make sure you have `xhost` and `docker` installed.

 ```
-./secure-open.sh path
+./secure-open.sh [-w] path
 ```

 The path can be either a file or a directory.
-It will be mounted as a readable and writable volume.
+It will be mounted as a readable-only volume.
+Specify `-w` option to mount it as a readable writable volume.